Gliese 221

 Gliese 221 (GJ 221), also known as BD-06 1339, is a star with an exoplanetary companion in the equatorial constellation of Orion.
 It is too faint to be visible to the naked eye, having an apparent visual magnitude of 9.70 and an absolute magnitude of 8.15.
 Using parallax measurements, the distance to this system can be estimated as 66.2 light-years.
 It is receding from the Sun with a radial velocity of +23 km/s.
 This is a high proper motion star, traversing the celestial sphere at an angular rate of 0.333 arcsecond·yr−1.

 This is a late K-type or early M-type main-sequence star with a stellar classification of K7V/M0V.
 It has 72% of the mass and 61% of the radius of the Sun.
 The star is roughly 4.4 billion years old and is depleted in heavy elements, containing just 46% of solar abundance of iron.
 It is an active star and the level of chromospheric activity has been found to vary significantly over time.
 The star is radiating 10% of the luminosity of the Sun from its photosphere at an effective temperature of 4,324 K.

 Planetary system

 From 2003 to 2012, the star was under observance from the High Accuracy Radial Velocity Planet Searcher (HARPS).
 It is becoming less active and this reduced activity allowed for lower-mass planetary measurements to be made.

 A super-Venus planet, and an eccentric Neptune / Saturn in the habitable zone, were deduced by radial velocity in January 2013.
 They were confirmed in May 2013.
 In January 2014, a candidate planet d was proposed.

-The planet Gliese 221b is not transiting the disk of the parent star, and its existence was disputed in 2022.
+The planet Gliese 221b (BD-06 1339 b) is not transiting the disk of the parent star, and its existence was disputed in 2022.